 Pasquale Esposito was born in Italy, he started to travel at an early age and after spending some years in L.A. at the moment he is living between Hamburg and London.
 He works professionally as an actor in the film industry in Italy and UK.
 His acting is been profoundly influenced by his practicing Zen (Soto) Buddhism.
 He was officially ordained in 2001 at the Fudenji Zen Temple in Italy by the abbot F. Taiten Guareschi.

-A very important part of his education comes from the "Gurdjieff's teaching" which he followed in Rome, Los Angeles and London.
+He had his first production's Company "A looking Glass" in Munich, Germany.
+He also offers workshops in UK, Germany, Italy, Austria.
+A very important part of his education besides Zen comes from the "Gurdjieff's teaching" which he followed in Rome, Los Angeles and London.

 Pasquale Esposito, makes his international breakthrough as charming mafia boss, Eduardo Arenella, in the third season of thrilling organised crime drama, Gomorrah, based on the book by Roberto Saviano.
-In the role of Gomorrah's Eduardo Arenella, Pasqualer's Italian charm is perfectly suited to the elegant mafia boss.
-As well as being awarded the Premio internazionale del Gallo D'oro for his work on Gomorrah, Pasquale is no stranger to the big and small screen.
+In the role of Gomorrah's Eduardo Arenella, Pasquale's Italian charm is perfectly suited to the elegant mafia boss.
+As well as being awarded the Premio del Gallo D'oro for his work on Gomorrah.
 Same of Pasquale's credits including La Squadra, the multiple award winning Hidden Children, Vento di Ponente, and When in Rome, starring Kristen Bell.
-His upcoming work includes Fabio Zitor's Private Pasquale had been invited to speak and teach on ‘Zen in the Arts’ at numerous universities.
-His passion for research into expression and communication within the performing arts continues to greatly influence him in his work.
+His upcoming work will be the second season of the successful Serbian Tv series in which he was part of the main cast, “South Wind” (Juzni Vetar).
+At the moment he’s working on his Pessoa Theatre project.